-Glyphosate is a broad-spectrum, non-selective herbicide that is most commonly used as a weed killer.
+Glyphosate is a herbicide that is most commonly used as a weed killer.
 First introduced by Monsanto as the active ingredient in their herbicide, Roundup, the product is used by many, including farmers on crops and home gardeners in their backyards.